6 Min Read

 Fortunately, there’s a good chance that’s not what’s happening.

-What Feeling Unattractive After A Baby Can Look Like
+What Feeling Unattractive After A Baby Can Feel Like

 Kim is a good example of what a woman with these feelings can look like.
-Take a look at her story.
+Check out her story below and see if you can relate.

-Having a baby is the most natural thing in the world, but it does change everything.
-And it can especially take a toll on a couple's sex life.
+Having a baby is the most natural thing in the world, but it absolutely changes everything in your life and can take an especially large toll on a couple's sex life.

-In the article comments on our site it seems most women jump to the conclusion that “my husband doesn’t find me attractive because of my baby weight,” either due to gaining too much while pregnant or weighing too much after the baby.
-While body changes are absolutely a truth, there are a few other things to consider.
+Comments on our site indicate that most women jump to the conclusion that “my husband doesn’t find me attractive because of my baby weight,” either due to gaining too much while pregnant or weighing too much after the baby.

 Husbands Fear Hurting The Baby (& You)